TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/Index.rst

    The links are now stored in the database with the syntax `<a href="t3://record?identifier=anIdentifier&amp;uid=456">A link</a>`.

-#.
-TypoScript is used to generate the actual link in the frontend.
+#. `TypoScript`:pn: is used to generate the actual link in the frontend.

    .. code-block:: typoscript